1719pankaj/code2context/CONTRIBUTING.md

 3. Add typical excluded directories and files for the project type in the `[global]` section
 4. Define directory sections with appropriate extensions and exclusion rules
 5. Add common config files to the `[specific_files]` section
-6. Test your configuration with a sample project
+6. Test your configuration with a sample project (using both GUI and CLI modes)
 7. Document your new configuration in the README.md

 Example for Python projects: